ddoddii/Multicore-GPU-Programming/HW3/readme.md

 #### 4.2.1 Block Size

 Let's start with optimizing the size of sub-matrix.
 As mentioned earlier, since large B leads to more speed up, we need to choose maximum B while maintaining two sub-matrices of matrix A and B fit into L1 cache.
-L1 D cache for each core is 32KB, therefore we can simply calculate the optimum \( B = \sqrt{\frac{2^{15}}{2^2 \times 2}} = 2^6 \).
+L1 D cache for each core is 32KB, therefore we can simply calculate the optimum $B = \sqrt{\frac{2^{15}}{2^2 \times 2}} = 2^6$.

 | Block Size (B) | Matrix Size | Run Time [sec] |
 |----------------|-------------|----------------|